hebrides/intern-training/README-Design.md

+# WIP...
+DO NOT ACTION

 ## Become an Amazing Web Artisan - SMG Mobile's Web Designer Intern Training Guide

-The below sites and videos, consumed in order, should give you a good start on the road to becoming an Amazing Web & Application Designer.
+The below links, consumed in order, will give you a good start down the road to becoming an Amazing Web Designer.

 ### Fundamental Principles